Overland Park History

 Planning for the Future

-In the early 1990s, City officials focused their efforts on renovation the historic downtown area, dedicating the Clock Tower Plaza and building the Farmers’ Market pavilion.
+In the early 1990s, City officials focused their efforts on renovating the historic downtown area, dedicating the Clock Tower Plaza and building the Farmers’ Market pavilion.
 Eventually, this included opening the Matt Ross Community Center at 81st and Marty.

 Overland Park continued to thrive in the early 2000s, until the nationwide recession in 2008.
 During this time, Overland Park began a community-wide look at land use along and near Metcalf Avenue, called “Vision Metcalf.”
 This plan guides redevelopment in Downtown Overland Park and farther south along Metcalf.